vk-cs/docs-public/docs/en/intro/billing/concepts/report/report.md

 If your organization works with another EDI operator from the [register of the Federal Tax Service of the Russian Federation](https://www.nalog.gov.ru/rn77/oedo/search_edo/), set up roaming to exchange documents with VK LLC using its EDM participant ID — `2BM-7743001840-2012052807514600749280000000000`.

-You can configure EDM with VK Cloud yourself or send a request for configuration to the VK Cloud Document management department (docs_vktech@vk.company).
+You can configure EDM with VK Cloud yourself or send a request for configuration to the document management department of VK Cloud (docs_vktech@vk.company).

 <info>